berkingurcan/EncodeClub-ZK-Bootcamp-Q4/Homework-1/Homework-1.md

 3) -13 mod 5 = 2
 4) For the polynomial x<sup>3</sup>−x<sup>2</sup> + 4x − 12
-- The positive root is
+- The positive root is 2
-- The degree of this polynomial ,s
+- The degree of this polynomial is 3